Fløibanen: Proposals, design and construction

+Subsequent history

 During World War II, the German occupying forces constructed many bunkers and other defensive features on the Fløyen mountain.
 The funicular was used to transport supplies and personnel, causing wear and tear to the cars and infrastructure.
-After the occupation ended, the two cars were first painted in contrasting colours from the Norwegian flag, with one car in red and the other in blue, a policy that has continued to this day.
+After the occupation ended, the two cars were painted in contrasting colours, with one car in red and the other in blue.
+These colours, together with the white painted lower station building, represented the Norwegian flag, and have been used ever since.

 In 1950, the cable wheels and electric motor were replaced, allowing an increase in speed to 3.3 m/s.
 In 1954 the original cars were replaced with new cars supplied by Von Roll (underframes) and Hønefoss Karosserifabrikk (bodies).
 These cars accommodated 80 passengers, and the line was operated by drivers on each car, with no need for an operator at Fløyen.

 In 1974, the cars on the line were again replaced, with the new cars supplied by Von Roll and also able to carry 80 passengers.
 In 1987, the electric motor was replaced with a new 190 hp one, whilst at the same time the brakes and electrical systems were replaced.
 In 1997, the lower terminus was refurbished and extended.
-Between September and November 2002, a fourth generation of car was introduced to the line, built by Doppelmayr (underframes) and Gangloff (bodies).
-These cars are capable of carrying 100 passengers and equipped with bigger windows and glass roofs.
+In 2002, a fourth generation of car was introduced to the line, built by Doppelmayr (underframes) and Gangloff (bodies), capable of carrying 100 passengers, and equipped with larger windows and glass roofs.

+In 2022, the line was upgraded to provide better barrier-free access and higher capacity.
+The line was extended by 5 m at its upper end to allow step-free access between the car and the viewing platform.
+New cars were provided with a capacity of 120 passengers, and the maximum speed was increased from 6 m/s to 7 m/s.
+The new cars carry the traditional blue and red colours and names, and like their predecessors have large windows and glass roofs.
+The upgrade was undertaken by Garaventa, with the cars being built by CWA Constructions.